 x: the object or object types for which the ML entity can undertake optimization or control

-y: the configurable attributes on object or object types x, which the ML entity optimizes or controls to achieve the desired outcomes
+y: the configurable attributes on object or object types x, which the ML entity optimizes or controls to achieve the desired outcomes.

-z: the performance metrics which the ML entity optimizes through its actions
+z: the performance metrics which the ML entity optimizes through its actions.

-- an analysis capability in the form of tuple <x,z> indicating
+- an analysis capability in the form of tuple <x,z> indicating.

-x: the object or object types for which the ML entity can undertake analysis
+x: the object or object types for which the ML entity can undertake analysis.

-z: the network context (on object x) for which the ML entity produces analysis
+z: the network context (on object x) for which the ML entity produces analysis.

-- Introduce the <<datatype>> attribute representing the AI/ML capability e.g. named as AIML_capability as The attribute is a property of any AI/ML MnS Producer or any function that has or contains ML entity e.g. for any AI/ML inference function, ML testing function or ML training function.
+- Introduce the <<datatype>> attribute representing the AI/ML capability e.g., named as AIML_capability as The attribute is a property of any AI/ML MnS Producer or any function that has or contains ML entity e.g., for any AI/ML inference function, ML testing function or ML training function.
 The AIML_capability may also be added to the ML entity, and

 - The attribute for the AI/ML capability will as such have three attributes: